Goussarov-Polyak-Viro Conjecture for degree three case: Preliminaries

-{Reidemeister moves} on arrow diagrams are the following three moves as in Figure~\ref{Reidemeistermoves}.
-If we treat based arrow diagrams, we suppose that there exists a base point on a dashed arc of the circle in Figure~\ref{Reidemeistermoves}.
+{Reidemeister moves} on arrow diagrams are the following three moves as in Fig.~\ref{Reidemeistermoves}.
+If we treat based arrow diagrams, we suppose that there exists a base point on a dashed arc of the circle in Fig.~\ref{Reidemeistermoves}.

-\end{definition} \begin{definition}[an arrow diagram of a knot, cf.~\cite{gpv}] Let $K$ be a knot and let $D_K$ be a knot diagram of $K$.
+\end{definition} \begin{definition}[an arrow diagram of a knot \cite{gpv}] Let $K$ be a knot and let $D_K$ be a knot diagram of $K$.
 Then, there exists a generic immersion $g: S^1 \to \mathbb{R}^2$ such that $g(S^1)=D_K$ which is enhanced by information on the overpass and the underpass at each double point.
 We define a based arrow diagram of $D_K$ as follows (e.g. Fig.~\ref{02}).